 Short Hops was born in 1997, written after a senseless and entirely preventable gyro-glider accident which robbed me of two good friends.
 One of them was also my mentor in all things autorotational.
-This was in the days before two-seat gyroplanes were available and every student was old school, taught on their own single-seater from the ground up, with good use being made of the gyro-glider.
+These were the days before two-seat gyroplanes were available, and every student was old school, taught on their own single-seater from the ground up, with good use being made of the gyro-glider.
 I wanted to try and record at least some of knowledge in the way that it was passed onto me (and many, many others), the fun that we had in learning our new skills and in doing so, maybe benefit new students from my experiences.
-Writing it helped me to deal with the trauma of the accident, a pain that could never be expressed in words.
+Writing it helped me to deal with the trauma of the accident, a pain that could never be expressed in mere words.
+Granted, it isn’t a technical tale by any means: all the aerodynamic graphs, numerical equations etc are readily available these days.
+Personally I don’t have the brains – figures tell me nothing – they leave me cold.
+Short Hops is true life, it happened as it’s written with all the mistakes and imperfections.
+It is what it is, so take from it what you will.

 People ask with some incredulity, Why a gyro?
 Well that’s easy.
 A fixed-wing aircraft is an inert lump – albeit a strategically shaped lump – but inert none the less.
 Stick the pointed end into wind, ram the throttle open and off it goes.
 Boring.
 If you can achieve some element of equilibrium amongst the mass of whirling mechanicals crammed into a helicopter, they will obligingly screw themselves into the air while sandblasting everything beneath.
 All brute force and no finesse, not pretty.